AndreuMiroSabate/TDD_Technical-Desing-Document/README.md

 - All global variables must be in capital letters
 - Preferibly use while for loops
 - When use classes or structs
-For more examples click here: TDD of Unworthy Roses, Narbacular Drop - Technical Design Document, Technical Design Document
+For more examples click here: [TDD of Unworthy Roses](https://hell-and-back.fandom.com/wiki/Technical_Design_Document), [Narbacular Drop - Technical Design Document](http://www.nuclearmonkeysoftware.com/documents/narbacular_drop_technical_design_document.pdf)

 #### Code UML
 As an extra for coding, you can add an UML of the code, that would help to have all organized.
-Image from THE TECHNICAL DESIGN DOCUMENT | TDD by dlorenzolaguno17
+Image from THE TECHNICAL DESIGN DOCUMENT | [TDD by dlorenzolaguno17](https://dlorenzolaguno17.github.io/TDD/)

 ### Project technical features
 This part is the most extend in the document.
 Here you have to write all the features that need a technical explanation.
 Examples can be mechanics, the physics of the game, the AI of the NPC or enemies or the UI.